-UNIT 1: Taxonomy, Classification, General Account on Animals
+UNIT I: Taxonomy, Classification, General Account on Animals

-- History of Taxonomy, Rules and schemes for classifying animals as laid by ICZN (brief idea).
-Type concept : names of Primary and Secondary types, their definitions and applications. - 2.
-General characters and classification of Protozoa up to Phylum; Conjugation in Paramoecium. - 3.
-General characters and classification of Porifera up to classes; Canal System in Sycon/Scypha. - a.
-General characters and classification of Cnidaria up to classes; Polymorphism in Siphonophora. - 5.
-General characters and classification of Platyhelminthes up to classes; Life history of Taenia solium. - 6.
-General characters and classification of Annelida up to classes; Metamerism in Annelida. - 74.
-General characters and classification of Arthropoda up to classes; Peculiarities of respiration in Prawn and Cockroach. - B. General characters and classification of Mollusca up to classes; Torsion in Gastropoda. - 9.
-General characters and classification of Echinodermata up to classes; Water vascular system in starfish. - 19.
-General features, Classification and Phylogeny of Protochordata, Mechanism of feeding in-Urochordata. - 18.
-General features of Agnatha and classification of cyclostomes up to classes. - 12 General features and classification of fishes up to orders; Osmoregulation in Fishes. - 18.
-General features and classification of Amphibia up to orders; Parental care in Amphibia. - 14 General features and classification of Reptilia up to orders; Poisonous and non-poisonous snakes; Biting mechanism in venomous snakes. - 15 General features and classification of Aves up to orders; Exoskeletal structures in birds, - K. General features and classification of Mammalia up to orders; ruminant stomach.
+History of Taxonomy, Rules and schemes for classifying animals as laid by ICZN (brief idea).
+Type concept : names of Primary and Secondary types, their definitions and applications.

+- 2. General characters and classification of Protozoa up to Phylum; Conjugation in Paramoecium. - 3.
+General characters and classification of Porifera up to classes: General characters of the individual class; Canal System in Sycon/Scypha. - General characters and classification of Cnidaria up to classes: General characters of the individual class; Polymorphism in Siphonophora. - 5.
+General characters and classification of Platyhelminthes up to classes: General characters of the individual class; Life history of Taenia solium. - 6.
+General characters and classification of Annelida up to classes: General characters of the individual class; Metamerism in Annelida. - General characters and classification of Arthropoda up to classes: General characters of the individual class; Peculiarities of respiration in Prawn and Cockroach. - General characters and classification of Mollusca up to classes: General characters of individual class; Torsion in Gastropoda. - General characters and classification of Echinodermata up to classes: General characters of the individual class; Water vascular system in starfish. - General features, Classification and Phylogeny of Protochordata: General characters of the individual class, Mechanism of feeding in Urochordata. - General features of Agnatha and classification of cyclostomes up to classes: General characters of the individual class. - 12.
+General features and classification of fishes up to orders: General characters of the individual order; Osmoregulation in Fishes. - General features and classification of Amphibia up to orders: General characters of the individual order; Parental care in Amphibia.